williamkeller/advent-of-code-2020/devlog.md

 For instance, the passpord id is supposed to be nine digits, so I had a regex of /pid:(\d{9})/, which is fine, unless the pid is 10 digits long, in which case I get a fall positive.
 So I had to make sure to add a whitespace at the end of each one to keep that from happening.
 Huge pain in the rear.

+## Day 05

+I got started almost twenty minutes late on this one.
+By then, Eric was already done.
+He's creeping up on me.
+The puzzle was straightforward, but hidden behind an overly complicated and obtuse description.
+It took me several times reading through it before I understand what they were actually asking for.
+Once I understood the problem, it was pretty quick.
+But between starting late and that initial confusion, this was another slow solution.